vpsc142/Razorpay-Clone/README.md

 # Razorpay-Clone
-razorpay clone by using  HTML,Tailwind CSS
+Razorpay Clone by using HTML, Tailwind CSS